-In establishing and assessing the compensation programs and compensation policies for the named executive officers, other senior officers and key employees, the Compensation and Personnel Committee is guided by the following principles:
+In establishing and assessing the compensation programs and compensation policies for the named executive officers, the Compensation and Personnel Committee is guided by the following principles:

-The total compensation of the named executive officers, other senior officers and key employees of the Company must be competitive with those of other major executive recruiting firms (and to some extent a broader group of human capital companies and similarly sized publicly traded companies), recognizing the Company's size and complexity relative to the Company's peers;

-- Individual cash bonuses and equity-based awards should be closely tied to the performance of the Company as a whole, as well as to the team and individual performance of the executive and the team the executive is a part of; and - The interests of senior management and the Company's stockholders should be closely aligned through direct management ownership of the common stock of the Company, and by providing a meaningful portion of each executive's total compensation in the form of equity-based incentives.
+- The total compensation (base salary and annual and long-term incentive payments) of the named executive officers must be competitive with those of other major executive recruiting firms (and to some extent a broader group of human capital companies and similarly sized publicly traded companies), recognizing the Company's size and complexity relative to the Company's peers; - Individual cash bonuses and equity-based awards should be closely tied to the performance of the Company as a whole, as well as to the team and individual performance of the named executive officer; and - The interests of senior management and the Company's stockholders should be closely aligned through direct management ownership of Company common stock, and by providing a meaningful portion of each named executive officer's total compensation in the form of equity-based incentives.

-Because a number of the Company's peer organizations are privately-held, precise information regarding the senior executive compensation practices among the Company's competitor group is difficult to obtain.
+Because a number of the Company's peer organizations are privately-held, precise information regarding the executive officers' compensation practices among the Company's competitor group is difficult to obtain.
 In addition, even when such data is available, meaningful differences in size, complexity and organizational structure among the Company's competitor group make direct comparisons of compensation practices problematic.
-In assessing the competitiveness of the Company's senior executive compensation, the Committee relies on information obtained from the proxies of publicly-traded competitors, information derived from data obtained from other public sources with respect to competitor organizations, and the Committee's general knowledge of the market for senior management positions.
+In assessing the competitiveness of the Company's named executive officer compensation, the Compensation and Personnel Committee relies on information obtained from the proxies of publicly-traded competitors, information derived from data obtained from other public sources with respect to competitor organizations, and the Compensation and Personnel Committee's general knowledge of the market for senior management positions.
 The Company's peer group for the purposes of this analysis consists of the following companies:

-Heidrick & Struggles Kelly Services Kforce

-True Blue (formerly Labor Ready) Manpower MPS Group
+Heidrick & Struggles True Blue (formerly Labor Ready) Robert Half Hudson Highland Group

-Robert Half Spherion Watson Wyatt & Company

-Hudson Highland Group